CXwudi/comp5903-easy-cucumber/doc/design doc.md

 ## Internal Structure

-// TODO:paste the UML class diagram into the document

-// Then detail explain each package and the structure

 Design of the internal structure is more or less following the pseudocode.

 ### The `models` and `parser` packages